tbrx/molecule_grammar_rnn/readme.md

 }

 Optional: Train your own character VAE for molecules.
 Enclosed implementation beats the original.
 Training takes a couple hours.
-If you get a cuda out of memory error, consider reducing --batch-size (defaults at 500). python3 vae
+If you get a cuda out of memory error, consider reducing `--batch-size` (defaults at 500).
+`python -m vae`